neurodivergence/neurodivergence/README.md

 dni:
 - past exes who ARE adults. i can forgive teens (13-18) for their actions, they're learning from their mistakes. its wrong but its alright. i do not CARE you hoover me
 - i am strange, i do not want to act normal. i have tolerance acting normal now
-- im very insensitive/apathetic in my words and im very insufferable to talk with. you can always tell me if its bothering you but most of the time ill just hide you if its trivial :')
+- im very insensitive/apathetic in my words and im very insufferable to talk with. you can always tell me if its bothering you but most of the time ill just hide you if its something i cope :')

 > anyways check out my art